RaminKurkeice/Software-Project/index.md

 Displays todays date.

 #### How to find Date, Time, and Weather Display
-1.After opening the app from the main page look at the top of the page.
+1. After opening the app from the main page look at the top of the page.
-2.Top left of the page displays the current time.
+2. Top left of the page displays the current time.
-3.Top center of the page displays show the current weather.
+3. Top center of the page displays show the current weather.
-4.Top right of the page diasplays show the current date.
+4. Top right of the page diasplays show the current date.
 *Note: If any or all of the above are not displaying the proper information, please check your internet connection*